galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >
 >    > ### {% icon question %} Question
 >    >
->    > What all do we expect to see in our folder?
+>    > What should we expect to see in our folder?
 >    >
 >    > > ### {% icon solution %} Solution
 >    > >